IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 diagnostics|“targetSystem not found”
 {:.grid}

-The OperationOutcome Resource may indicate the query parameter used and the domain in error within the `diagnostics` attribute.
+The OperationOutcome Resource may indicate the search parameter used and the domain in error within the `diagnostics` attribute.
 See FHIR discussion of search error handling [http://hl7.org/fhir/R4/search.html#errors](http://hl7.org/fhir/R4/search.html#errors)

 **Case 5**: The Patient Demographics Supplier is not capable of producing a response in the requested format specified by _format parameter (specified in Section [3.78.4.1.2.5](#format)).